-While it is true that dogs bark as a means of communication, excessive or unnecessary barking can be annoying to owners, as well as their neighbours.
+While it is true that dogs bark as a means of communication, excessive or unnecessary barking can be annoying to owners, as well as their neighbors.
 We are often asked how to get a dog to stop barking, and we have found there are a number of methods that can help train your dog to minimize the unwanted noise.

-First and most importantly, when your dog barks, before getting angry, consider the fact that it may be trying to tell you something.
+First and most importantly, when your dog barks, before getting angry, consider the fact that they may be trying to tell you something.
 There are several instances where your dog may be in some discomfort, perhaps from an implanted microchip or a collar that is too tight.
 Note that microchips are very intrusive and it is recommended that you use a dog tracking chip GPS instead.

 The reasons vary from one breed to another, but there are certain universal situations that cause dogs to bark.

 The verdict here is, knowing why your dog is barking in the first place is the first important step towards figuring out how to end it.
 Here are a few tips that may help.

 Dogs are the most trainable species on the planet.
 Therefore, it is very simple to get your dog to stop barking by developing a sound or a gesture that shows your dog that barking uncontrollably is a problem for you.
 You may develop a look as well, but dogs typically respond better to verbal commands and gestures.

 Dogs are very active, and most times they bark simply because they are bored.
 It is advisable to keep your dog busy, take your dog out for a run/walk in the park, get them a chew toy to play with, or any other activity you can come up with.

 The idea is to tire them out, so they are too exhausted to bark out their frustration.

 If you realize your dog is barking at animals in the compound, then do your best to get rid of these pests.
 Dogs typically get agitated by little creatures that come to invade their territory, so instead of making a spectacle out of it, just scare the critters away.
 It’s pretty simple.